padawin/site/src/articles/vim-tags-support.md

 	 	--languages=python,php,c,c++
 	 mv "$dir/$$.tags" "$dir/tags"

-Then all the hooks need to be renamed to call this new script, as a global command.
+Then all the hooks need to be updated to call this new script, as a global command.
 They will then look as follow (in my case, I renamed the script as
 ```ctags-gen```):